MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/getting-player-profiles.md

 If you run this sample code at this point, it returns an error with an `Error Code 1303`. `RequestViewConstraintParamsNotAllowed`, and an error message stating that there are `Invalid view constraints` with a JSON output of constraints that the title currently has set.

-The error occurs because you have not yet configured the ability to show `Created` and `LastLogin` in your title's profile constraint settings.
+The error occurs because you haven't yet configured the ability to show `Created` and `LastLogin` in your title's profile constraint settings.

 ## Configure the player profile view constraints for the title

 To get more data when you call the [GetPlayerProfile](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile) API, you need to configure the constraints on the data to be available.
 These settings are in the title's settings in Game Manager.

-By default, the **ALLOW CLIENT ACCESS TO PROFILE PROPERTIES:** had only **Display name** enable which allowed you to retrieve **Display Name** value.
+By default, the **ALLOW CLIENT ACCESS TO PROFILE PROPERTIES:** had only **Display name** enabled, which allowed you to retrieve **Display Name** value.

 To configure additional constraints for the title: